 The purpose of this Statement is to provide information which is required to be disclosed in accordance with the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013, as subsequently amended, including amendments to transpose the EU Shareholder Rights Directive (SRD II) into UK law.
-In particular, it confirms how the investment principles, objectives and policies of the Trustees' Statements of Investment Principles (SIPs) dated 30 September 2020 and 8 April 2024 have been implemented.
+In particular, it confirms how the investment principles, objectives and policies of the Trustees' Statements of Investment Principles (SIPs) dated April 2024, which reflects the investment strategy in place at the start of the year, and December 2024, which reflects the investment strategy in place at the end of the year, have been implemented.